That Pastor Thing

 Living in Community

-our Operation Christmas Child Packing Party this past Sunday!
+for leading our Operation Christmas Child and Packing Party efforts!

 This Week at Port Church